 Import-Module "C:\Program Files\Common Files\Skype for Business Online\Modules\SkypeOnlineConnector\SkypeOnlineConnector.psd1" $credential = Get-Credential $session = New-CsOnlineSession -Credential $credential Import-PSSession $session

-If you want more information about starting Windows PowerShell, see Connect to all Office 365 services in a single Windows PowerShell window or Connecting to Skype for Business Online by using Windows PowerShell.
+If you want more information about starting Windows PowerShell, see Connect to all Office 365 services in a single Windows PowerShell window or Set up your computer for Windows PowerShell.

 Disable P2P file transfers for your organization